 Immunosuppressants are often administered as adjunct to PE in the initial treatment of aTTP.11 Close monitoring of clinical symptoms and regular measurement of platelet counts guide the duration and intensity of PE and immunosuppression.
 Success of therapy is defined by platelet counts ≥150.000/μL persisting over 48 hours.
 This is normally accompanied by at least partial recovery of ADAMTS13 activity.

 Severe ADAMTS13 deficiency has been recognized as a biomarker in the acute and long-term management of patients with aTTP.
 During an acute episode, low ADAMTS13 activity levels may guide the intensity or duration of PE and the dose and type of immunosuppressants used.12 Patients experiencing severe ADAMTS13 deficiency during remission are at a 3-fold increased risk of recurrent disease compared to patients without such a deficiency.13 By using ADAMTS13 activity data to tailor therapy for these patients, recurrence may be reduced.14,15

 Treatment of congenital TTP

-Current treatment of congenital TTP consists of plasma infusion/exchange or the use of a virally-inactivated intermediate purity factor VIII concentrate containing ADAMTS13.11 Once in remission, subsequent treatment depends on the individual patient.14 Some patients with congenital TTP require plasma infusions every 3–4 weeks in order to replace functional ADAMTS13 and prevent symptomatic TTP episodes, whereas others will only require treatment in the context of inciting factors like pregnancy or infection.14
+Current treatment of congenital TTP consists of plasma infusion/exchange or the use of a plasma-derived factor VIII concentrate containing ADAMTS13.11 Once in remission, subsequent treatment depends on the individual patient.14 Some patients with congenital TTP require plasma infusions every 3–4 weeks in order to replace functional ADAMTS13 and prevent symptomatic TTP episodes, whereas others will only require treatment in the context of inciting factors like pregnancy or infection.14